bahtiyartan/troia/docs/74VectorDB.rst

-	SOURCE		: title/document or chapter under source the book LANGUAGE	: language, it is troia language code CHUNKINDEX	: number of the chunk that comes from same source QUESTION	: if it is possible, contains a question that is answered by "TEXT" column
+	SOURCE		: title/document or chapter under source the book LANGUAGE	: language, it is troia language code CHUNKINDEX	: number of the chunk that comes from same source QUESTION	: if it is possible, contains a question that is answered by "CONTENT" column

 You can also add other columns.
 All extra columns added to the chunk table are associated with the record as a payload and are added to the result after the lookup operation.